Mark Baker (animator): Background

 Mark Baker was born in London on 8 April 1959.
 In his teen years, Baker began to make animated films on 8 mm.
 Then he continued to study animation at the West Surrey College of Art and Design (now University for the Creative Arts) where he created the short film The Three Knights (1982).
 He then continued on in his career by animating television commercials for the duration of a year for Richard Purdum Productions.
 Baker then enrolled in the National Film and Television School where he created his short film The Hill Farm (1988).
 He graduated in 1989 and then worked as a freelance animator and director for various companies including TVC, Speedy Films, David Anderson Films and Pizazz Pictures.

 Preservation

 The Academy Film Archive has preserved several of Mark Baker's films, including Jolly Roger, The Hill Farm, and The Village.

+In 2021, The Hill Farm, Jolly Roger, and The Village were restored, with all three short films available to watch on Baker's official YouTube channel.